 |

 India is Iocated in South and Southeast Asia and spans across approximateIy 1,269,000 square miIes.
 The capital of India is New Delhi.
-The population of India is about 1 billion.
 Threatened species known from India include the Jenkin's Shrew, Malabar Large Spotted Civet, Pygmy Hog, Salim Ali's Fruit Bat, and Blue Whale.

 |